change termite to kitty due to font ligatures support.

 I’ve played around with

-st but I’m not convinced by the config-in-source philosophy.
+st but I’m a fan of having to apply patches for even the most basic of functionalities.
 It is just not too convenient for me, even though I keep it installed in my systems.

 I tried a few bars: